Travel in Iceland remains normal. See details on the latest eruption

 Snorkeling in Iceland is one of the most rewarding activities you can do year-round at Silfra Fissure.
 It’s totally safe and almost anyone can do it.

-Snorkeling is one of those things that you either know a lot about it or can’t tell the difference between snorkeling and scuba.
+Snorkeling is often something that you either know a lot or very little about, with some beginners questioning the difference between snorkeling and scuba.
 To get you started, we’ve broken it down for you:

-Snorkeling meaning: Snorkeling is an underwater activity that involves a breathing tube.
-A mask is a common add-on so you can actually see underwater.
-It’s designed so you can explore underwater canyons and vivid green moss without having to worry about breathing — it’s all sorted out for you.
+Snorkeling: Snorkeling is an underwater activity that involves a breathing tube.
+A mask is a common add-on so you can see more effectively underwater.
+Snorkeling allows the exploration of underwater scenery and landscapes not visible from the water’s surface without the worry of oxygen intake.

 Plus, it’s so simple — almost anyone can do it.
-All you need is a mask and snorkel tube, then it’s time to hit the water.
+All you need is a mask and a snorkel tube

-In Iceland, snorkeling is mainly done at Silfra Fissure.
+While there are a number of locations for snorkeling in Iceland, snorkeling can mainly be done at Silfra Fissure.
 Silfra is a water-filled crack between the North American and Eurasian tectonic plates.
 Nowhere else on Earth can you snorkel between two continental plates!
+Check out what to know before snorkeling at Silfra in our blog.

 Sign at Silfra Fissure in Iceland

-So now you know what is snorkeling, here are a few great ways to get the most out of the fun:
+So now you know what snorkeling is, here are a few great ways to get the most out of the fun.

 What you need to know before Snorkeling

-Learn how to swim.
-Though you don’t really need to swim at Silfra Fissure, because the glacier water gently guides you along its current, it never hurts to know how to swim!
+Being a confident swimmer will mean that your snorkeling experience is much more relaxing.
+While you don’t really need to swim powerfully at Silfra Fissure as the glacier water gently guides you along its current, it never hurts to know how to swim!

 Learn how to breathe